Barbara Dickson: 1990s

-Recent career
+21st century

-Dickson's twenty-fourth studio album, Time and Tide, was released in January 2008 featuring a mix of contemporary and folk songs, including "Palm Sunday", which marked Dickson's return to songwriting after a break of almost twenty years.
-A live DVD, Into the Light, was released to coincide with the release of Time and Tide and included, as well as some of her best-loved hits, several tracks from her new album.
-A double live CD, Barbara Dickson in Concert, was released in April 2009 and was followed later in the year by her autobiography, A Shirt Box Full of Songs.
+Dickson's twenty-fourth studio album, Time and Tide, was released in January 2008, featuring a mix of contemporary and folk songs, including "Palm Sunday", which marked Dickson's return to songwriting after a break of almost twenty years.
+A live DVD, Into the Light, was released to coincide with the release of Time and Tide, and included, as well as some of her best-loved hits, several tracks from her new album.
+A double live CD, Barbara Dickson in Concert, was released in April 2009, and was followed later in the year by her autobiography, A Shirt Box Full of Songs.

 Between February and March 2011, Dickson undertook a tour of the UK and Ireland to promote her new studio album, Words Unspoken.
 Arranged and produced by Troy Donockley, the album included tracks such as "Bridge Over Troubled Water", "Jamie Raeburn" and "The Trees They Do Grow High".

-A tribute album to her friend Gerry Rafferty – To Each And Everyone – The Songs of Gerry Rafferty – was released in September 2013 and the album, 'Winter', a collection of seasonal favourites, was released in time for Christmas 2014.
+A tribute album to her friend Gerry Rafferty – To Each And Everyone – The Songs of Gerry Rafferty – was released in September 2013, and her album, Winter, a collection of seasonal favourites, was released in time for Christmas 2014.

-2018's Through Line was followed by Time Is Going Faster, Dickson's 25th studio album of her career which spent three months in the Official Folk Album Chart and garnered much acclaim, particularly for her own compositions.
-The single, Where Shadows Meet The Light marked her first single release since 1995's Love Hurts.
+2018's Through Line was followed by Time Is Going Faster, Dickson's 25th studio album, which spent three months in the Official Folk Album Chart and received widespread acclaim, particularly for her own compositions.
+The single, "Where Shadows Meet The Light", marked her first single release since 1995's "Love Hurts".
 A completely revised and updated paperback edition of Dickson's autobiography, A Shirt Box Full of Songs, was released to tie-in with the new album, together with an audiobook and Kindle edition.

 Her first online show, Barbara Dickson: Ballads And Blether, streamed on 20 March 2021 with a limited-edition DVD and CD of the evening available through her official website.

-Also in 2021, she presented a series of podcasts, 'Answer Me Ten...
-With Barbara Dickson' in which she interviewed several well-known female singers including Petula Clark, Toyah, Kiki Dee, Kim Wilde and Eddi Reader.
+The same year, she presented a series of podcasts, Answer Me Ten...
+With Barbara Dickson, in which she interviewed several well-known female singers, including Petula Clark, Toyah, Kiki Dee, Kim Wilde and Eddi Reader.

-Between March and April 2022, Barbara and her band toured the UK in support of the album 'Time Is Going Faster'.
+Between March and April 2022, Dickson and her band toured the UK in support of the album Time Is Going Faster.

-In March 2022 Barbara starred in Radio 4's 'The Road and the Miles to Dundee' written by Val McDermid and directed by Turan Ali.
+In March 2022, Dickson starred in BBC Radio 4's The Road and the Miles to Dundee, written by Val McDermid and directed by Turan Ali.